streamingfast/substreams/docs/reference-and-specs/rust-crates.md

 Helpful information people found through the use of third-party libraries and Substreams together include:

 * [`tiny_keccak`](https://docs.rs/tiny-keccak): an implementation of Keccak-derived functions specified in FIPS-202, SP800-185, and KangarooTwelve.

+### Git Versions

+[Specifying dependencies from Git repositories](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories) is possible in Rust, but it is **NOT recommended** by the Substreams team, as they are not fully tested and can brings bugs to your Substreams project.

+The Substreams team recommends using the templates provided in the [Examples section](examples.md) as a starting point to develop your Substreams application.